Updated March 2023

-A Three-Step Approach To Crafting Submissions For Literary Journals
+A Three-Step Approach To Writing For The Market And Submitting To Literary Journals

 Step One: Write.